kyletolle/the-mechanism-collection/index.md

 revenge does not strike.
 Then may she become animated in a way that not even we can.
 When she splits open her hide and eats the eaters.

-Unless we beware, regret, repent, the Void will claim us, the lecherous Animate.
-She will spit the Song from her mouth, and our ashes shall stir in the wind as she shakes off our carcasses.

 We sit on the instrument's strings, dampening the chords.